Alicante Tram

-The Alicante Metropolitan Tram light rail combines different modes of rail services: a partially underground modern tramway through Alicante city centre, a tram-train from Alicante to Benidorm, and conventional commuter rail from Benidorm to Altea, Calp and Dénia.
+Like other narrow gauge railways in the Valencian Community, it is run by Ferrocarrils de la Generalitat Valenciana (FGV).
+The Alicante Metropolitan Tram network combines different modes of rail services: a partially underground light rail through Alicante city centre, a tram-train from Alicante to Benidorm, and conventional commuter rail from Benidorm to Altea, Calp and Dénia.

 History

-There has been a rich history of urban rail service in Alicante.
+There has been a long history of urban rail service in Alicante.
 The tram service began on 13 July 1893 and the network was rapidly expanding to Mutxamel (1902), Elche and Crevillent (1905) and San Vicente del Raspeig (1906).
 Initially, the streetcars were horse-drawn.
-Since 1903 the trams were carried as well by the power of steam engine, leading to the disappearance of the horse-drawn trams by 1924.
+From 1903 the trams were powered by steam engines, leading to the disappearance of the horse-drawn trams by 1924.
 The electrification of tram lines began in 1923.
-In 1920s and 30s the network was further expanded throughout the city and was extensively used in 1940s.
-In 1950s, due to high costs of electricity, trams were gradually losing the competition against growing automobile services and by 14 November 1969 they completely disappeared from the streets.
-Thirty years later, on 13 March 1999 the trams were back with the inauguration of an experimental route between Plaza del Mar and Albufereta that was extended to El Campello in 2003.
+In the 1920s and 30s the network was further expanded throughout the city and was extensively used in the 1940s.
+In the 1950s, due to the high cost of electricity, trams were gradually losing the competition against growing automobile services and by 14 November 1969 they completely disappeared from the streets.
+Thirty years later, on 13 March 1999 the trams returned with the inauguration of an experimental route between Plaza del Mar and Albufereta that was extended to El Campello in 2003.

 Lines

 The network comprises the following lines:

 Notes: What is now L3 was opened initially in 1999 as an experimental service between Porta del Mar and Albufereta, and was extended to El Campello in 2003.
+4L no longer operates as of 2013 and instead has had its service replaced by L5.
 L9 was originally taken over by FGV in 1987, and was incorporated into the tram network upon its opening.

+L1

 L1 is a limited-stop service from Alicante city centre to Benidorm taking 70 minutes journey time.
-In Benidorm it connects with line L9 to Denia.
+In Benidorm, it connects with line L9 to Denia.

+L2

-L2 starts from the city centre to the General Hospital of Alicante, the University of Alicante and San Vicente del Raspeig, with a journey time of 28 minutes.
+L2 starts from the city centre to the shopping center Plaza Mar 2, the General Hospital of Alicante, the University of Alicante and San Vicente del Raspeig, with a journey time of 28 minutes.

+L3

 L3 is a stopping service from Alicante to El Campello.

+L4

 L4 runs from the city centre to a loop in Playa de San Juan district.

+4L

+4L ran from Porta del Mar to Sangueta.
+The section is now replaced by the longer L5 that additionally runs through the shared L4 loop though the Playa de San Juan.
+4L was previously an extension of the old L1 built to facilitate passengers to the core of the city but due to the diversion of all lines through the urban tunnel to Luceros, the tracks were connected to the new diversions and established as 4L (Puerta del Mar - Sangueta | Lanzadera Puerta del Mar), later closing in 2013 but reopening as a part of the then new L5.